Frequently Asked Questions

 • How is the semester set up?

 The semester starts with an online residency.
-You can find out about the residency below under question 8.
-The residency offers a good dose of inspiration and immersion in craft and creativity with readings, panels, and master classes conducted by well-established authors who share their knowledge and work with you.
+You can find out more about the residency below.
+The residency offers a good dose of inspiration and immersion in craft and creativity with readings, workshops, panels, and master classes conducted by well-established authors who share their knowledge and work with you.
 This provides nourishment and a push for the semester.
 There is more information about our next residency’s dates at the bottom of this page.
-In each semester of our program, you will typically take a residency, a mentorship (which is composed of two separate courses that work together, see below), and 2 additional 8-week online courses.
+In each semester of our program, you will typically take a residency (2 weeks with extra time for submission of assignments), a mentorship (which is composed of two separate courses that work together, see below), and 2 additional 8-week online courses.
 If you are new to TM or MIU you will take a third 8-week online course to help orient yourself re. your practice and our university.

 • Is learning synchronous or asynchronous?
 What is the balance between class time and online assignments?

 Online class reading and writing assignments in Canvas can be completed at your own time.
-There are places for assignment uploads for feedback and discussion boards where you can interact with your peers and continue class discussions.
+There are places for assignment uploads (your faculty will give you feedback on your work) and there are also discussion boards where you can interact with your peers and continue class discussions and dialogue.
 Courses are laid out in weekly modules where you can find all you need to complete that week’s tasks.
 Every part of each class is related back to the whole of each class and also to the program’s learning outcomes.
-Every assignments is also connected to yourself, your experience, your creative process, and your own consciousness.
+Every assignment is also connected to yourself, your experience, your creative process, and your own consciousness.

 • What online platforms does MIU use?

 MIU uses Zoom for online classes, including residency sessions, and CANVAS for online study and assignments.
 Ahead of your first class, the university will enroll you in a CANVAS orientation which will explain our online course system to you.
 You may want to set up a Zoom account with your MIU email address once you are enrolled as a student.
 Please install Zoom on your desktop so you have easy access; online log-ins can get glitchy otherwise.
 Our residency is held online via Zoom.
-We use Vimeo for your asynchronous residency events.
+We use Vimeo for your asynchronous residency events, and you can view them in our Vimeo library online.

 • When is the next residency and how does it work?